Garfield Re-2 board members try to remove mask mandates

 “I took an oath to defend the Constitution,” May said.
 “Nowhere in the Constitution does it say the school board can take away the civil liberties of anyone.”

-The proposal comes as COVID-19-related absences have recently surged amongst district students and staff.
+The proposal comes as COVID-19-related absences have recently surged among district students and staff.
 According to district data, one-day student absences spiked from 34 to 161 between Dec.
 16 to Jan.
 10, while one-day totals for staff absences spiked from a high of 18 before the holidays to up to 40 since Jan.
 3.

 “It is about civil liberties for us.
 So much of it,” Fletchall said.
 “I want people to make their own choices in life.
 But I also understand there’s another side of it.
 We’ve got to keep the school open, we’ve got to have teachers showing up.”

-Staff absentees have so far yielded 51 positive cases and have caused rates to fluctuate considerably among the district’s 10 schools, with some experiencing 17-21% of all staff absent.
+Staff absentees have so far yielded 51 positive cases and have caused rates to fluctuate considerably among the district’s 10 schools, with some experiencing 17% to 21% of staff absent.
 Last week in fact saw Highland Elementary School in Rifle experience a staff shortage of 25%.

 “This week we had to shut down our Highland Elementary preschool program because 65% of preschool staff were absent,” Pierce said.